In Chateauneuf-sur-Cher, children have their own basilica

 It’s the only French church dedicated to children (Notre-Dame-des-Enfants in French)!
 The former church dates back to the 12th century.
 In 1861, abbot Jacques-Marie Ducros, Châteauneuf's priest, decided to rebuild his church.
 He lacked money, so he decided one thing, in 1865... he asked French children to send 2 centimes for his new church!
 French children gave, but also children from the entire world!

-Ducros couldn't’ believe it... finally, he could raise his new church!
+Ducros could not believe it... finally, he would raise his new church!
 But... he had to choose a name!
-A little girl from Semur in Burgundy suggested a name in her letter, "Our-Lady-of-Children".
-OK!
+A little girl from Semur in Burgundy suggested a name, "Our-Lady-of-Children".
 That was pretty good!

 On March 30th 1866, archbishop de La Tour d'Auvergne founded Our-Lady-of-the-Children’s brotherhood in Châteauneuf church.
-This brotherhood had to put Christians children under the Virgin protection, to prepare them to the first Holy Communion, and so on.
+This brotherhood put Christians children under the Virgin protection, and prepare them to the first Holy Communion.

 The brotherhood had soon members everywhere in the world: in 2 years, they had more than 100 000 believers!
 On January 21th 1870, people raised the brotherhood to a universal brotherhood.
 Châteauneuf church was raised to a minor basilica in July 1896 by pope Leon XIII.

 Architect from Vendôme Margaise raised the foundations.
 We were in the 19th century, so people loved Neogothic style: Margaise was inspired by Middle-Ages, based upon architect Auclerc’s drawings.
 Excavation began in 1869, and the building works ended in 1886.
 The basilica’s bell-tower is crowned by a Papal tiara.